-Separate Wills give you the opportunity to address issues such as,
+Separate Wills give you the opportunity to address issues such as:

 Yes, you can.
 You can set aside funds in a Trust to cover your expenses and create a Memorial Plan to outline your funeral details.
-You can plan any details you wish such as whether you want your organs donated, where you want to be buried, which funeral home you want to use, and more.
+You can plan any details you wish, such as whether you want your organs donated, where you want to be buried, which funeral home you want to use, and more.
 You can even write your own obituary.
 You can leave your instructions with your Will and other estate planning documents.
 You should also leave your instructions with the person(s) who you want to carry out your funeral plan.
-If you don't want a family member or friend to arrange your funeral, you can assign a professional, who you have made payment arrangements with, to fulfil your desires for you.
+If you don't want a family member or friend to arrange your funeral, you can assign a professional, who you have made payment arrangements to fulfill your desires for you.